rx-angular/rx-angular/README.md

 ## Changelog
+- Version 0.3.0
+  * Features:
+    * Added support for Angular v14

 - Version 0.2.0
   * Features:
     * Added `skipCachingOnHttpError` option.
 It will be enabled by default.
   * Breaking changes:
     * When adding `NgxIsrModule` in AppServerModule imports, we should change it to be `NgxIsrModule.forRoot()`.

 ## License
 MIT